This is a lush setting thank you very much. Mma Dinare overlooks the Gomoti River in a 67,000 acre concession.

 You're likely to see animals from the minute you arrive.
 It's a short safari drive from the airstrip to the camp.
 Which is pretty excellent.

 This is one of the best safari areas in Africa so there's a good range of guided wet and dry safari activities on offer.
-Game drives for 6 people, night drives, seasonal game walks (over 16 years only) and seasonal water activities on the Gomoti River.
+Game drives for 6 people, night drives, game walks (over 16 years only) and water activities on the Gomoti River.

 The river attracts a variety of game.
 Elephant, buffalo, giraffe, kudu, impala, hippo, crocodile, honey badger.
 There are rare antelope breeds including roan, sable and eland - they're not normally seen in the Okavango region but they do live here.